Tinram/Go-Notes/README.md

 func (m *Movie) summary() string { ...    // makes summary method available for any Movie instance
         // ^ receiver - by pointer or val
-        // pointer can modify elems within original struct: use to modify original init of struct
+        // pointer can modify elements within original struct: use to modify original initialisation of struct

 ```
 + ideal usage: sphere struct, surface area & volume methods